cloudflare/cloudflare-docs/content/magic-transit/about/traffic-steering.md

 # Traffic steering

-Magic Transit uses a static configuration to route traffic through [Generic Routing Encapsulation (GRE) tunnels](/magic-transit/about/tunnels-and-encapsulation/) from Cloudflare’s edge to your data center.
+Magic Transit uses a static configuration to route traffic through [Generic Routing Encapsulation (GRE) tunnels](/magic-transit/about/tunnels-and-encapsulation/) from Cloudflare’s global network to your data center.

 Magic Transit steers traffic along tunnel routes based on priorities you define during the onboarding process.